Does Your Employee Performance Review Process Need to be Updated?

 As far as documenting the conversations, do so in a way that suits your culture — just be sure to document the exchange in some way.
 These more frequent check-in conversations don't necessarily need to include the "meets expectations/needs improvement" scaling.

-What industries are adopting this new approach?
+What industries are adopting a continuous approach?

 Continuous performance management can be implemented in both service and manufacturing environments and industries.
 For the manufacturing industry, it can be a natural fit to adopt by aligning with Six Sigma and ISO compliance that includes a built-in quality check process.
 This can be extended to include employee performance and goals as well.
 Supervisors and employees often dislike the annual review process, as it can focus more on the negative (i.e., the problems and what went wrong).
 The continuous review gives more room to include the positive side in a production environment, allowing quick refocusing on goals and the actions needed to achieve them.
 The same approach can be applied to service industries as well.

-How does this impact employees?
+How does a continuous performance management review process impact employees?